kulvirs/Concurrency-A2/byzantine-generals/probabilistic/README.md

 ATTACK
 ```

-### Running the Program
+## Running the Program
-To run the program with the input from the sample text file, go into the folder `probabilistic` and use the command `go run bg-prob.go < in.txt`.
+To run the program with the input from the sample text file, use the command `go run bg-prob.go < in.txt`.
 Or alternatively, use the command `go run bg-prob.go` and just enter the input in the terminal.

-### Tests
+## Tests
-Tests are written in `bg-prob_test.go` in the `probabilistic` folder.
+Tests are written in `bg-prob_test.go`.

 There are two types of tests that are run.
 The first verifies correctness of the algorithm in the case of a loyal commander.
 It checks that for increasing values of *m* starting at *m = 0* up to *m = 100*, all loyal generals always agree on the value sent out by the commander.
 Since we want to test the worst case when the number of traitors is maximal, for each value of *m*, we set *n = 3m + 1*.

 The second type of test is for the case of a traitor commander but it doesn't really have a pass/fail value like the first one, since we know there are cases where my algorithm will not work for a traitor general.
 Instead for each value of *m* from 0 to 50 (with *n = 3m+1* for each *m*), it runs 100 trials of the program and calculates the percentage that succeed.
 The results from these tests are recorded below.
 ```